-The best ways to encourage donations on your website boil down to this:
+The best way to encourage donations on your website boils down to this:

 Make it hard for donors to ignore your ask by making your donation forms attractive and accessible, and make it as easy as possible for them to donate by streamlining options.

-These simple changes — and many more in the Donation Form Drinking Game presentation — will make your nonprofit donation form even more successful and effective!
+These simple changes will make your nonprofit donation form even more successful and effective!
 Cheers!